nulib/alma-analytic-tools/README.md

 * [bidict package](https://pypi.python.org/pypi/bidict/0.3.1): bidirectional dictionary object
 * [enum34 package](https://pypi.python.org/pypi/enum34/1.0): backport of Python 3.4.'s enum package

 The versions used in the development of this code are included in this repository for convenience.
-We hold no claim to these files
+We hold no claim to these files.

 One additional package is recommended for performance reasons but is not absolutely required: